By: Chief Fraud Risk Management Officer Ben Chance, Early Warning Services

 As temperatures heat up across the U.S., so does criminal activity.

-We are proud of the work we have done and remain relentlessly committed to these efforts to ensure that the 120 million consumers and small businesses who use Zelle for critical payments like rent, wages, emergency relief – and daily conveniences like birthday presents and splitting bills – can do so with peace of mind.
+We are proud of the work we have done and remain relentlessly committed to these efforts to ensure that the 120 million consumers and small businesses who use Zelle for critical payments like rent, wages, emergency relief – and daily conveniences like birthday presents and splitting the cost of bills – can do so with peace of mind.

 “Consumer fraud and scams are a costly issue affecting Americans of all ages and walks of life.
 The stakes are high – fraud and scams are a $1 trillion issue globally that we need to unify around as we help folks protect themselves in a rapidly evolving digital landscape,” says Jessica Johnston, senior director, Center for Economic Well-being, NCOA.

-Only send money to those who you know and trust: Zelle is designed to send and receive money from family, friends and local businesses who you trust.
+Only send money to those who you know and trust: Zelle is designed to send and receive money with family, friends and local businesses who you trust.
 The best way to ensure that you are keeping yourself and your money safe is to never use it to send money to a stranger whose identity you can’t verify.
 When setting up the payment, confirm you have your recipient’s correct U.S. mobile phone number or email address.

 If it sounds too good to be true, it is: Many scammers try to play on the emotions of potential victims by presenting them with incredible deals on sold-out experiences or on hard-to-get goods.